GARUDA121/assignmet1/README.md

 ## Requirements

-1)There are three public variables in the contract that record information about the coin: tokenName, tokenAbbrv, and totalSupply.
+1)There are three public variables in the contract that record information about the coin: tokenName and total.

 2)The contract employs an address-to-balance mapping: mapping(address => uint) public balances.